-While previous conduct violations by the Respondent are not generally admissible as information supporting the current allegation, the Investigator(s) may supply the Director of Nondiscrimination and Title IX/Decision-maker with information about previous good faith allegations and/or findings, when that information suggests potential pattern and/or predatory conduct.
+While previous conduct violations by the Respondent are not generally admissible as information supporting the current allegation, the Investigator(s) may supply the Title IX Coordinator/Decision-maker with information about previous good faith allegations and/or findings, when that information suggests potential pattern and/or predatory conduct.
 Previous disciplinary action of any kind involving the Respondent may be considered in determining the appropriate sanction(s).
 Character witnesses or evidence may be offered.
 The investigation and hearing will determine if the character evidence is relevant.
 If so, it may be considered.
 If not, it will be excluded.